allegro/ralph/doc/deployment.rst

 The "dhcp" plugin is responsible for updating the DHCP entries in the Ralph database, and then for waiting until all the DHCP servers have the updated documentation.
-It will fail until all configured DHCP servers have downloaded the new configuration.
+It will keep failing until all configured DHCP servers have downloaded the new configuration.

 Reboot plugin